Video game music

 Earthbound—Fourside Hilton (5:27)

 This is a very light quasi-Latin interpretation of the Hotel and Fourside themes, two of the more conventional tunes from Keiichi Suzuki’s oddball score.
 I recorded it for RPGamer’s Splendid Performance competition, where it placed third in its category (music from RPGs not published by Square).
-I was working on a deadline, so I actually looped the bass and drums, which is why they might come off as a bit inert; as for the piano, I deliberately refrained from any technical fireworks, and I think it was the right decision.
+I was working on a tight deadline, so I actually looped the bass and drums, which is why they come off as so inert; as for the piano, I deliberately refrained from any technical fireworks, and I think it was the right decision.

 The Legend of Zelda: The Wind Waker—Sleeping Dragon (4:28)